Byankatesh/Mobile-Application-Development-Notes/02-basic-of-core-java/Readme.md

-Basics of Core Java – Object-Oriented Programming Principles 1️⃣ What is Core Java?
+☕ Basics of Core Java – Object-Oriented Programming Principles 1️⃣ What is Core Java?
 (WHY First)
 🔹 Simple Definition

-Core Java is the fundamental part of Java programming that provides the basic concepts required to build applications using object-oriented principles.
+Core Java refers to the fundamental concepts of the Java programming language that are required to build applications using object-oriented programming.

-📌 Core Java includes:
+📌 Core Java mainly includes:

 Object-Oriented Programming (OOP)

+Classes and Objects

 Control Structures

-Classes & Objects

 Inheritance

-Exception Handling (basic)
+Basic APIs

-🔹 WHY Core Java for Android Development?
+🔹 WHY Core Java?
+(Most Important)

 Core Java is important because:

-📱 Android apps are Java / Kotlin based
+☕ Java is the base language for Android

-🧱 Android framework is fully object-oriented
+📱 Android framework is 100% object-oriented

-⚙️ Activities, Fragments, Views → all are classes
+🧱 Activities, Fragments, Views → all are Java classes

-🔄 Lifecycle methods use inheritance & polymorphism
+🔄 Android lifecycle uses inheritance & method overriding

-🧠 Strong Java basics = easy Android learning
+🚀 Strong Core Java = faster Android learning

 👉 That’s why Core Java is the foundation of Android development

 🔹 One-Line Interview Definition

-Core Java provides the basic building blocks of Java programming using object-oriented concepts to develop robust applications.
+Core Java provides the basic object-oriented concepts and features required to develop robust and scalable applications.

 2️⃣ Object-Oriented Programming (OOP)
 🔹 What is OOP?

-Object-Oriented Programming is a programming approach where software is designed using objects that represent real-world entities.
+Object-Oriented Programming is a programming approach where software is designed using objects, which represent real-world entities.

-📌 OOP helps in:
+📌 OOP focuses on:

-Code reusability
+Objects

+Classes

+Reusability

 Security

-Easy maintenance

-Scalability
+Maintainability

-3️⃣ Basic OOP Building Blocks
+3️⃣ Basic Building Blocks of OOP
 🔹 Object

 An object is a real-world entity that has:

-State (variables)
+State → variables

-Behavior (methods)
+Behavior → methods

-📌 Example:
+📌 Examples:

 Student

-Mobile
+Car

-Button (Android)
+Button (Android UI)

 🔹 Class

-A class is a blueprint from which objects are created.
+A class is a blueprint or template used to create objects.

 class Student {
     int rollNo;